 What Is Shadow Work?

-And Why is Shadow Work Important?
+And what does Shadow Work mean?

 Shadow work is when you look at the parts of yourself that make you sad, disappointed, angry, shameful, or regretful and then begin working on them.
 The goal is to work on your shadows more objectively than emotionally.